W427697/Discord-/docs/get-started/nextjs.md

 You can test your stories in a Jest environment by using the [portable stories](../api/portable-stories-jest.md) API.

 When using portable stories with Next.js, you need to mock the Next.js modules that your components depend on.
 You can use the [`@storybook/nextjs/export-mocks` module](#storybooknextjsexport-mocks) to generate the aliases needed to set up portable stories in a Jest environment.
-This is needed because - as Next.js does - Storybook sets up a set of aliases in Webpack to make testing and developing your components easier.
+This is needed because, to replicate Next.js configuration, Storybook sets up aliases in Webpack to make testing and developing your components easier.
 If you make use of the advanced functionality like the built-in mocks for common Next.js modules, you need to set up this aliasing in your Jest environment as well.

 ## Notes for Yarn v2 and v3 users